jzhangg/jzhangg.github.io/_pages/research.md

 ***

-Willingness to pay for credit purchase: evidence from solar demand of small firms in Kenya. (with Wycliffe Oluoch and Yunyu Shu)
+Willingness to Pay for Credit Purchase: Evidence from Solar Demand of Small Firms in Kenya. (with Wycliffe Oluoch and Yunyu Shu)
 <a href="https://www.socialscienceregistry.org/trials/13802" target="_blank">[AEA Registry]</a>

 ***